souravs17031999/CCP-AWS-CLFC01/README.md

 AWS Architecture Center : web portal for Reference architecture examples and diagrams

+## Why moving to cloud computing ?

+- Trade upfront expense for variable expense: By taking a cloud computing approach that offers the benefit of variable expense, companies can implement innovative solutions while saving on costs.
+- Stop spending money to run and maintain data centers: A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.
+- Stop guessing capacity: For example, you can launch Amazon EC2 instances when needed, and pay only for the compute time you use.
+Instead of paying for unused resources or having to deal with limited capacity, you can access only the capacity that you need.
+You can also scale in or scale out in response to demand.
+- Benefit from massive economies of scale: Because usage from hundreds of thousands of customers can aggregate in the cloud, providers, such as AWS, can achieve higher economies of scale.
+The economy of scale translates into lower pay-as-you-go prices.
+- Increase speed and agility: This flexibility provides you with more time to experiment and innovate.
+When computing in data centers, it may take weeks to obtain new resources that you need.
+By comparison, cloud computing enables you to access new resources within minutes.
+- Go global in minutes: The global footprint of the AWS Cloud enables you to deploy applications to customers around the world quickly, while providing them with low latency.
+This means that even if you are located in a different part of the world than your customers, customers are able to access your applications with minimal delays.

 ## The pillars of the framework  (WELL ARCHITECHTED FRAMEWORK)
 ### Operational excellence